Maj. Gordon W. “Pawnee Bill” Lillie caught Oklahoma oil fever in 1918.

-The two Bills joined their shows in 1908 to form “Buffalo Bill’s Wild West and Pawnee Bill’s Great Far East,” promoted as “a glorious cavalcade of dazzling brilliancy,” Shirley proclaimed, adding that the combined shows offered “an almost endless procession of delightful sight and sensations.”
+The two Bills joined their shows in 1908 to form “Buffalo Bill’s Wild West and Pawnee Bill’s Great Far East,” promoted as “a glorious cavalcade of dazzling brilliancy,” Shirley reported, adding that the combined shows offered “an almost endless procession of delightful sight and sensations.”

 The trade magazine Petroleum Age reported that for Pawnee Bill, “the lure of the oil game was too strong to overcome.”
 He founded the Pawnee Bill Oil Company on February 25, 1918, and bought Petrol Refining’s new “skimming” refinery in March.